Iron-Ham/hesham8.github.io/about/index.md

 ---
 layout: page
 title: About Me
-tags: [about]
+tags:
+  - about
 comments: false
 image:
-  feature: dominican-republic.jpg
+  feature: "dominican-republic.jpg"
   credit: Hesham Salman
-  creditlink:
+  creditlink: null
+published: true
 ---

 I'm a Master of Science student in the Computer Science program at Central Michigan University.
 I also completed my Bachelor of Science in Computer Science at Central Michigan University.